-Harmonisation of Moldovan laws with the acquis communautaire is on the agenda of Moldovan government.
-Under the EU-Republic of Moldova Association Agreement, signed on June 27, 2014, Moldova undertook to harmonise its insurance laws with EU laws, and in particular implement the provisions of Directive 2009/138/EC of the European Parliament and of the Council of November 25, 2009 on the taking-up and pursuit of the business of Insurance (Solvency II), within seven years of the entry into force of the Association Agreement.
+Harmonisation of Moldovan laws with the acquis communautaire is on the agenda of the Moldovan government.
+Under the EU-Republic of Moldova Association Agreement, signed on June 27, 2014, Moldova undertook to harmonise its insurance laws with EU laws, and in particular implement the provisions of Solvency II, within seven years of the entry into force of the Association Agreement.

-The Solvency II Directive has been already partially transposed into national law via the 2022 Insurance Law and the Law No.133/2018 (Chapter II and Art.
+The Solvency II Directive has been already partially (Pillars II and III) transposed into national law via the 2022 Insurance Law and the Law No.133/2018 (Chapter II and Art.
 144 of the Directive).